wesleyfongchong/website-content/post/lab/my-software-projects/index.md

 For years they sold a few units per week, but basically none created a relevant income stream.

-While working for the Grav CMS as a part-time developer, I migrated my Joomla ecommerce plugin idea to that CMS, and created an open source ecommerce plugin with commercial addons.
+While I was working for the Grav CMS as a core developer, as a contractor, I migrated my Joomla ecommerce plugin idea to that CMS, and created an open source ecommerce plugin with commercial addons.
+I called it GravCart:

 ![](gravcart.png)

-I now don't actively maintain it, as adoption was very slow and I envisioned a bit more collaboration from the community as well, but that didn't happen.
+I now don't actively maintain it, as adoption was slow and I envisioned a bit more collaboration from the community as well, but that didn't happen.

 The last public project I built was **Gitometer**, a Git repository stats visualization tool.
 My idea was to have a private portion of the app for companies, and a public part for individual users.